The Little Prince (2010 TV series): Production

 In October 2008, France Télévisions announced that it had acquired the rights to adapt The Little Prince into an animated series for broadcast in 2010 on France 3.
 A year later, it was revealed that Method Animation would produce the €18.4 million computer animated series alongside Sony Pictures Home Entertainment, La Fabrique d’Images, DQ Entertainment, ARD and Rai Fiction.
 A stereoscopic 3D version was also confirmed.

 Initially, the series was envisioned as part of a media franchise, with Microsoft Studios set to publish an Xbox 360 video game adaptation developed by Paris-based game developer MKO Games.
 Sometime in 2010, the project was cancelled after two prototypes were completed.

 After three years of development, the 52 x 26-minute series held its premiere at MIPJunior in October 2010.
 Pierre Alain Chartier directed the show, with a crew of 450 people.
 Alexandre de la Patelliere and Matthieu Delaporte developed the novel for television.
 The series debuted in France during the 2010 Christmas holidays.
 The French version features an opening theme song performed by Yannick Noah.
 The latter 26 episodes were made available in early 2012.

-In 2012, it was confirmed that the show had been renewed for a new season.
+In 2012, it was confirmed that the show had been renewed for a third season.
 In conjunction with the production, Method Animation and PGS Entertainment launched a global drawing competition to create a new planet to be featured in the episodes.
 The season would later premiere in France in 2014.